Bambiq/Shadow/README.md

-Im working on my new priject, which is platform game with elements of rpg.
+Im working on my new project, which is platform game with elements of rpg.
 My inspiration are Ori and the Blind Forest, Hollow Knight and Rain World